 The movements that Bill has participated in and helped to organize over the past 45 years include movements to: end the Vietnam War, foster conscience objection to war, secure rights for farm workers, abolish nuclear weapons, end Apartheid in South Africa, provide sanctuary for Central American refugees, halt U.S. military intervention in Central America, abolish the death penalty, prevent and halt the Gulf War (1991) and the Iraq War (2003), attain political asylum for Haitian refugees, create peace in Bosnia, resolve the Israeli and Palestinian conflict, lift economic sanctions on Iraq and halt sweatshops and child labor practices by U.S. corporations.

 He worked for the American Friends Service Committee from 1975–80 in High Point, N.C. and Atlanta, Ga. and from 1981–97 in St. Louis.
 His commentaries and analysis of U.S. foreign policy, human rights issues, news coverage have been published in the St. Louis Post-Dispatch and the St. Louis Journalism Review.
 He and his partner, Joyce Hollyday, are writers and live on a wooded ridge outside Asheville.
 Bill has five children.
 He is a graduate of Duke University Divinity School and High Point College in North Carolina.
-He now lives in Shelburne Falls, Massachusetts.
+He now lives in Bangor, Pennsylvania.